neoforged/.github/primers/1.21.2/index.md

     - `SmithingTransformRecipe`, `SmithingTrimRecipe` now takes in `Optional<Ingredient>`s instead of `Ingredient`s
     - `SuspiciousStewRecipe` is removed

-### Criterions, Supplied with HolderGetters
+### Critereons, Supplied with HolderGetters

-All criterion builders during construction now take in a `HolderGetter`.
+All critereon builders during construction now take in a `HolderGetter`.
 While this may not be used, this is used instead of a direct call to the static registry to grab associated `Holder`s and `HolderSet`s.

-- `net.minecraft.advancement.criterion`
+- `net.minecraft.advancement.critereon`
     - `BlockPredicate$Builder#of`
     - `ConsumeItemTrigger$TriggerInstance#usedItem`
     - `EntityEquipmentPredicate#captainPredicate`